-The northern ligthts season lasts about 7 months.
-As soon as the evenings starts to get darker after the summer of midnightsun, the northern lights appear again.
-The aurora borealis is visible between mid august to mid april, but best from September to March.
+People often ask us when is the best time to see the northern lights.
+The northern light's season lasts about 7 months in Northern Norway.
+As soon as the evenings starts to get darker after the summer of midnight sun, the northern lights appear again.
+The aurora borealis is visible between mid August to mid April, but best time to see the northern lights is from September to March.

 From mid December to March you can expect snow and colder weather.
 Remember to dress warm when heading outside.
 During this time you can also participate in a range of winter activities, such as dog sledding, snowmobile safaris, snowshoe tours, and cross country skiing.

 The polarnight season, end of November to Mid January, will give you an extra dimension of the visit in the north.
 During this time the sun is below the horizon 24/7, and during the day you can experience several hours of twilight also known as the blue hour (blåtimen).

 What is the best time during the day to see the northern lights?

 It is possible to see the northern lights from the time it gets dark, from about 17 in the afternoon in winter time.
 Statistically the best chances are between 21 - 01 at night.
 However we recommend to keep an eye out anytime after dark.
 During the day it is too bright to see them, even during the polar night.